Georgian wine PDO

 Overview

-Gurjaani is a historic PDO (Protected Designation of Origin) in Kakheti, known for producing dry and semi-sweet white wines primarily from Rkatsiteli (რქაწითელი).
-It represents the central heart of Kakheti's winemaking belt, where fertile soils and balanced climate yield wines of warmth, substance, and steady character.
+Gurjaani is a historic Protected Designation of Origin in Kakheti, producing white wines primarily from Rkatsiteli (რქაწითელი), with limited use of Kakhuri Mtsvane.
+Located in the central Alazani Valley, the PDO reflects the agricultural heart of Kakheti, where fertile soils and balanced climatic conditions produce wines of substance and reliability.

 Geography & climate

-The Gurjaani PDO covers the right bank of the Alazani River, within the Gurjaani municipality, between 350 and 700 meters above sea level.
-The zone lies in the central Alazani Valley - a meeting point between the cooler eastern slopes and the warmer lowlands.
+The Gurjaani PDO occupies the right bank of the Alazani River within Gurjaani municipality, at elevations ranging from 350 to 700 meters above sea level.
+This central position places it between the cooler foothill zones and the warmer valley floor.

 Authorized grape varieties